+Asbestos surveys are undertaken for several reasons which are discussed in the ‘asbestos survey type’ section.
 Whatever the reason for the asbestos survey, the risk assessment should highlight the dangers, and should be relevant to your needs.
 Having identified the risks, the survey should give you recommendations on how to proceed.
-These recommendations should be tailored to your needs, and in line with why you had the survey conducted in the first place.
+These recommendations should be tailored to you and in line with why you had the survey conducted.

-What types of asbestos surveys are there?
+What types of asbestos survey are currently available?

 Why would I need an asbestos survey?

+The only way to control the risk of asbestos is to know where it is, its extent, its type and its condition.
+The only reasonable way of knowing this information is to have an asbestos survey carried out.
 People can be at risk of asbestos exposure for a variety of different reasons.
 You may think that the only people likely to be at risk of asbestos exposure are workers, contractors working within the building or in the construction industry, but this is not true.
-If asbestos isn’t managed correctly, everyone is potentially at risk.
-This includes visitors, and anyone entering buildings or any other places where asbestos isn’t managed correctly.
-This is why there are laws in place to ensure that asbestos is managed correctly.
+If asbestos is not managed correctly, everyone is potentially at risk.
+This includes visitors, and anyone entering buildings or any other places where asbestos is not managed correctly.
+There are laws in place to ensure that asbestos is managed correctly.

-So, if you manage a building or property – or you’re involved in construction work, refurbishment or demolition in any shape or form – you, as the duty holder, have a legal obligation to manage the potential risks from asbestos materials.
+So, if you manage a building or property or you’re involved in construction work, refurbishment or demolition in any shape or form you may have a legal obligation to manage the potential risks from asbestos materials.
 This is why you would need an asbestos survey.

 Are asbestos surveys required by law?

 The current asbestos regulations are ‘The Control of Asbestos Regulations 2012’ (CAR).
 Although survey work and requirements are not restricted to any single regulation, there is a principal section about asbestos surveys.
 This is Regulation 4: The management of asbestos in nondomestic premises.
 Details of this regulation can be found in L143 Managing and working with asbestos Control of Asbestos Regulations 2012.
 In brief, Regulation 4 says that anyone in control of premises or property has a legal duty to manage any risk from asbestos.
 To do this they must identify the risks.
-The only sure way of identifying these risks is by having a survey.
+The only sure way of identifying these risks is by having an asbestos survey.

 What happens during an asbestos survey?

-What will my survey report look like?
+What will my asbestos survey report look like?